diego-conti/ratatoskr/README.md

 ### Parameters depending on other parameters

 For programs which require introducing new symbols, `ratatoskr` enables the creation of a new symbol with a name indicated in the command line.
 The parameter should be described by the directive `new_symbol(&Parameters::x)`, which has the effect of populating the member `x` of the struct `Parameters` with a new symbol.
-The class of the symbol can be optionally be specified as a template parameter, e.g. `new_symbol<realsymbol>(&Parameters::x)`.
-Notice that symbols should always be _stored_ as `ex` objects, no matter what type is used to define them.
+The member `x` should have type `Symbol<SymbolClass>`, where `SymbolClass` is a class derived from `symbol` which is used to store the symbol, e.g. `symbol`, `realsymbol`, `possymbol`, or a class defined with `WEDGE_DECLARE_ALGEBRAIC`.
+Objects of type `Symbol<SymbolClass>` can be implicitly converted to `SymbolClass`.

 For instance, the following program computes the derivative of a function of one variable.

 	struct Parameters {
 		ex function;
-		ex variable;
+		Symbol<realsymbol> variable;
 	};
 	auto parameters_description=make_parameter_description(
 		"variable","a variable",new_symbol(&Parameters::variable),
 		"function","a function of one variable",expression(&Parameters::function,&Parameters::variable)
 	);
 	auto program = make_program_description(
-		"derivative", "take the derivative of a function of one variable", parameters_description, [] (Parameters& parameters, ostream& os) {
+		"derivative", "Take the derivative of a function of one variable", parameters_description, [] (Parameters& parameters, ostream& os) {
-			os<<parameters.function.diff(ex_to<symbol>(parameters.variable))<<endl;
+			os<<parameters.function.diff(parameters.variable)<<endl;
 		}
 	);